MaximilianKunz/HFT_PP/README.md

 has to be called *hydro_as-2d.2dm* in order for the simulation to run in *Hydro_FT-2D*.
 - **mesh.py**: This file contains the *Read2DM* class, which reads parameters from the *hydro_as-2d.2dm* file.
-It contains methods to read the number of nodes and fractions and to create a list of the mesh nodes.
+It contains methods to read the number of nodes and fractions and to create a list of the mesh nodes and diameters of fractions.
+It also contains a method that returns the mesh file without the results.
+The output file gives you a quick view of the time step and the simulated time.
 - **datasets.py**: This file contains the *ReadSedResults* class, which reads the *Datasets* files and contains methods needed to create the database of result files later exported as a .csv-file.
 These methods include getting the number of time steps and datasets as well as